11 February 2022

 It mainly works for consumers to indicate that the stock is limited for webshop products.
 Think of the well-known slogan: gone = gone!
 But a counter on the website also emphasizes the urgency to purchase.
 Scarcity ensures that consumers are encouraged to make a choice quickly.
 Bart Smit is a party that makes frequent use of this.

-We have now gained the necessary experience in optimizing web shops and can only dream of Cialdini's seduction techniques.
-Are you interested in a brainstorming session or concrete solutions?
-Contact us!
+We've gained considerable experience optimizing online stores and can practically emulate Cialdini's seduction techniques.
+Interested in a brainstorming session or some concrete solutions?
+Get in touch!

 Inspired?
 The following topics have been offered